TheMrFish3D/Containers/tailscale/README.md

 # Tailscale VPN Stack

-This stack deploys Tailscale as a subnet router and exit node for secure remote access to your network.
+This stack deploys Tailscale as a subnet router and optional exit node for secure remote access.

 ## Services